LoyolaChicagoBooks/introcs-csharp/rst/stringindexing.rst

 String Indexing
 ==================================

-Strings are composed of characters, but be careful of the different kinds of quotes: single for individual characters, double for strings of 0 or more characters.
+Strings are composed of characters.
+In literals be careful of the different kinds of quotes: single for individual characters for type ``char`` and double for strings of 0 or more characters.
 For example,
 'u' (single quotes) is a char type literal, while "u" is a string literal, referencing a string object.
 While "you" is a legal string